 - Provide the new employee feedback.
 It’s human nature to want feedback and validation on our performance.
 Managers should highlight strengths, other traits they’ve noticed that they appreciate, and any improvement areas observed during the onboarding process.

 From there, we suggest scheduling regular one on ones, at least bi-weekly, where you are sharing feedback, clarifying expectations, gauging progress, and identifying their questions and concerns.
-Now, don't forget to download or print our editable Onboarding Check List Form.
+Don't forget to download or print our Onboarding Check List Form.
 It's easy to use and will help make your onboarding process a success while keeping new employee morals on the up and up!